Advent Kindness Countdown

 To make life easier for you busy moms, I’ve made a free printable that has 9 pages of activities I’ve used in the past, broken into categories (Acts of Giving, Random Acts of Kindness, & Fun Family Activities) and included some blank strips for original ideas.
 There are many pages, but just use the ones that you like.

 You can turn these into a paper chain following the directions below, or add them to another advent calendar you have.
-In years past we have used a string of hanging bags shown here.
+In years past we have used a string of hanging mittens shown here.

 Or, if you aren’t doing any activities that require prior planning, just cut out the ideas and put them in a mason jar and have your kids draw them at random!

 Directions for a Paper Chain Advent Kindness Countdown:

 Pick out 24 that you can realistically do and then number them after coordinating with your calendar.

 Have your kids cut out the ones you selected into strips.

 Tear off one act of kindness a day

 Feel good that you’re creating a new tradition for your family that doesn’t involve hiding an elf around your house.